 Begin by inserting your identity provider ID, XML metadata, and username attribute into the corresponding text boxes on this page:

-- Identity Provider ID.
-This is the Federation Service Identifier from Step 2.
+- This is the Federation Service Identifier from Step 2.

 Please note that the Download button only appears after you have inserted all of the mandatory information on this page and pressed Save Changes.
 Once it appears, press the Download button at the bottom of the page, then save the XML file to your computer.

-Now, you can flag which encryption algorithm (SHA-1 vs SHA-256) to use to validate IDP.
+Now, you can flag which encryption algorithm (SHA-1 vs SHA-256) to use to validate the Identity Provider.
 For new configurations, the default value will be SHA-256.
 If you already have a valid configuration in your platform, the default value will be SHA-1.
 SHA-256 is recommended for security reasons.